No ratings yet

 Step 5: Peel and dice your potatoes.

-Yellow and white broth topped with a pile of green dried tarragon.
+Potato leek soup broth topped with a pile of green dried tarragon

 Step 6: Add the potatoes and chicken stock to the pot along with a generous amount of salt and pepper.

-A red spatula in the silver pan with blue handles stirring the yellow liquid.
+A red spatula in the silver pan with blue handles stirring the leek potato soup.

 Step 7: Cook the contents of the pot for at least 15-20 minutes or until the potatoes are fork tender.

-An immersion blender in a pan of creamy light yellow substance.
+An immersion blender in a pan of creamy leek and potato soup.

 Step 8: Using a hand blender, blend to your desired consistency.
 (This is what makes it creamy!)